coreos/docs/quay-enterprise/initial-setup.md

 **NOTE**: This host will have to accept incoming connections on port 6379 from the hosts on which the registry will run.

-## Downloading the enterprise registry image
+## Downloading the Quay Enterprise image

 After signing up you will receive a `.dockercfg` file containing your credentials to the `quay.io/coreos/quay` repository.
 Save this file to your CoreOS machine in `/home/core/.dockercfg` and `/root/.dockercfg`.
 You should now be able to execute `docker pull quay.io/coreos/quay:v2.0.0` to download the container.

 ## Setting up the directories

-CoreOS Enterprise registry requires a storage directory and a configuration directory:
+Quay Enterprise requires a storage directory and a configuration directory:

 ```
 mkdir storage